Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 How We Evaluated These Tools

-- Output quality (grammar, how human it sounds, originality, tone)
+- Output quality (grammar, coherence, originality, tone)

 - Feature depth (templates, integrations, SEO tools)